-Here are the top 15 sophomore seasons
+Here are some of the best sophomore seasons

 Making a big splash as a rookie is difficult.
 Maintaining or even improving upon that production the next season may be an even tougher challenge.